jrwrigh/fluent_colormaps/README.md

 ![more common colormaps](images/misc_colormaps_from_matplotlib.png)

-Bottom line: don't use rainbow. \#endrainbow
+**Bottom line: don't use rainbow. \#endrainbow**

 ## Ok, so what is this repository?

+- Scheme script to load colormaps directly into Fluent using it's TUI
+- Collection of "good" colormaps in the `.colormap` format
+- Tools to translate raw colormap data into the `.colormap` file format

+### Fluent Script:
-Here are tools that allow users to use different color maps in ANSYS Fluent without having to enter then in manually or have them buried in a settings file.
-It includes a scheme file that allows simple import/export of colormaps as well as some selected colormaps.
+This script allows users to use different color maps in ANSYS Fluent without having to enter then in manually or have them buried in a settings file.
+Simply import the script and access the functions within the TUI (see Usage).

-The scheme script for importing the color maps to Fluent is taken from [this](http://www.cadfamily.com/download-pdf/FLUENT12/AutoUGM03_fluent_tips.pdf) pdf presentation.
+The scheme script for importing the color maps to Fluent is taken from [this](http://willem.engen.nl/uni/fluent/documents/external/2004-UGM-Tips-Tricks.pdf) pdf presentation.
 It is also included in this repository for archival purposes.

+### Colormap Collection:
-The example colormaps (other than `thermacam.colormap` which came from the presentation linked above) are taken from [Kenneth Moreland's webpage](https://www.kennethmoreland.com/color-advice/) on color map advice*.
+The example colormaps are taken from [Kenneth Moreland's webpage](https://www.kennethmoreland.com/color-advice/) on color map advice* as well as other sources.

-Examples of the different colormap options are in [`Examples.md`](./Examples.md) or [this imgur album](https://imgur.com/a/hL35KCY).
+Examples of the different colormap options are in [`Examples.md`](./Examples.md) or [this imgur album](https://imgur.com/a/hL35KCY) (Note this is currently not a complete list).
 This is an axisymmetric CFD simulation with flow going right to left.
 Notice the differences in the appearance of turbulence.

-I've also written up a simple Python script that will translate CSV's into the correct format for this process.
-It is commented with instructions.

-\*Note that the "Extended Black Body" colormap used to be posted on Kenneth's website (though it is still available on [GitHub](https://github.com/kennethmoreland-com/kennethmoreland-com.github.io/tree/master/color-advice)).
-After discussion with Kenneth over email, it was dropped in favor of "Inferno" as they're both very similar to each other.
-"Inferno" is an interpolation over the [CIELAB colorspace](https://en.wikipedia.org/wiki/CIELAB_color_space) which is calibrated to correlate between the numerical change vs human-perceived change.
-"Extended Black Body" on the other hand is simply an interpolation between a few hues that is corrected for brightness (ie. not as rigorous).
-That said, "Extended Black Body" isn't bad, its just not as good as "Inferno", but is definitely better than rainbow!
+### Colormap Creation Tools:
+In `translation_tools`, there are python scripts that will help turn raw colormap data into `.colormap` files for use with the scheme script.
+A description of using the tools and the `.colormap` file format itself is given there.

-## Use:
+## Usage:

 In Fluent TUI:
 ```